Genivia/ugrep-indexer/README.md

 Regex patterns are converted internally by ugrep with option `--index` to hash tables for up to the first 16 bytes of the regex patterns specified, possibly shorter in order to reduce construction time.
-Therefore, first characters of a regex pattern to search are most critical to limit so-called false positive matches that will slow down searching.
+Therefore, the first characters of a regex pattern to search are most critical to limit so-called false positive matches that will slow down searching.

 ### Q: What is indexing accuracy?